yeefom/wikie/README.md

 **Production mode**: `build` command bundles static files with optimizations for production.
 Static files are served directly from the server.

-**Development mode**: server only serve as API service.
+**Development mode**: server only serves as API service.
 Static files are served via `webpack-dev-server`, which provides many benefits including hot module reload.